mateussvictor/Foodfy/README.md

 <br>

 ## :construction_worker: What do we create?
 <p> The creation of Foodfy was a challenge proposed in the Bootcamp LaunchBase from Rocketseat.
-Based on the guidelines and requirements provided by the instructor, it would be necessary to create a complete website for a recipe company called Foodfy.</p>
+Based on the guidelines and requirements provided by the instructor, it was necessary to create a complete website for a recipe company called Foodfy.</p>
 <br>

 ## :computer: Technologies